epam/ai-dial/docs/user-guide.md

 ![](./img/import_conv.png)

 > Note, that when importing a duplicate of an existing conversation, you will be prompted to select one of the proceeding options: replace, ignore or add a prefix to the imported conversation.
+If the imported conversation includes attachments, you will be prompted to make the same selection for them as well.

 ![](./img/import-export.png)